awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 Vacuum-threshold = vacuum-base-threshold + vacuum-scale-factor * number-of-tuples
 ```

-While you are connected to your database, run the following query to see a list of tables that autovacuum sees as eligible for vacuuming:
+While you are connected to your database, run the following query to see a list of tables that autovacuum sees as eligible for vacuuming\.

 ```
 WITH vbt AS (SELECT setting AS autovacuum_vacuum_threshold FROM